-One of the most needed careers is working as an HVAC technician.
-Discover about what they do, how to become one and about how much you can expect to earn.
+One of the top needed careers is working as an HVAC technician.
+Discover about what they do, how to become one and about how much you can expect to receive.

 - Air conditioners